 Hole 13-02 was drilled at an Azimuth of -70 to the northeast across a strong magnetic anomaly and intersected two sections of magnetic potassic-sericite altered volcanic and monzonite dykes separated by a section of post mineral andesite dykes.
 The first mineralized dyke was intersected from 32.4 metres to 66.4 metres for an interval of 34 metres with an average grade of 0.073% copper and 0.20 g/t gold while the second mineralized dyke was intersected from 121.3 metres to 170.1 metres for an interval of 48.8 metres with an average grade of 0.055% copper and 0.35 g/t gold, open to depth.

 Hole C13-01 intersected intensely quartz-sericite-pyrite altered volcanics on the south margin of the Admiral target averaging 183 ppm Cu and 52 ppb Au.

 The highlight of the 2013 drill program was the intersection of the highly altered and mineralized monzonite porphyry xenolith fragment within a post mineral dyke near the center of the Admiral magnetic target in hole C13-03.
 A large IP target surrounding the dyke is interpreted to be the source of the xenolith; future drilling south and north of the dyke was recommended.

-A very interesting aspect of the two zones in C12-05 is some very high grade gold intersections.
-One interval grades 6.5 g/t Au over 9 m and the other carried 4.5 g/t Au over 6 m.
+A very interesting aspect of the two zones in C12-05 is the presence of very high grade gold intersections.
+One interval grades 6.5 g/t Au over 9 metres and the other carried 4.5 g/t Au over 6 metres.